Corsinvest/cv4pve-barc/README.md

 * For KVM and LXC
 * Can keep multiple backup
 * Syslog integration
-* Multiple schedule VM using --label (es. daily,monthly)
+* Multiple schedule VM/CT using --label (es. daily,monthly)
 * Hook script
-* Multiple VM single execution
+* Multiple VM/CT single execution
 * Copy config and firewall files
-* Export any vm in cluster 'all'
+* Export any VM/CT in cluster 'all'
-* Export any vm in specific host 'all-hostname'
+* Export any VM/CT in specific host 'all-hostname'
+* Export any VM/CT in specific pool
 * Show size of backup and incremental
 * Check 'No backup' flag in disk configuration
 * Protected/unprotected snap mode